particle-iot/docs/src/content/reference/cli.md

 ## particle keys save

 Copies a ```.DER``` formatted private key from your device's external flash to your computer.
-Make sure your device is connected and in [dfu mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-).
+Make sure your device is connected and in [DFU mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-).
 The ```particle keys``` tools requires both dfu-util, and openssl to be installed.

 ```sh
 # creates a backup of the private key from your device to a file